RonLinu/ydownloader/README.md

 The application is now fully operational using the Node.js web socket server.

-To install the web socket server: add the "websocket" directory to your drive.
+To install the web socket server:
+- install Node.js on your system
+- add the "websocket" directory on your drive

+To run:
-To run: start the ydownloader.sh (Linux/MacOS or ydownloader.vbs (Windows)
+- start with the ydownloader.sh (for Linux/MacOS  or ydownloader.vbs (for Windows)

-The server will automatically open the web application your the default browser.
+The server will (should:) automatically open the web application using your default browser.